cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 * the symbol `|` (pipe): it indicates that the output of the command before the symbol should be used as the input of the command after the symbol
-* the symbol `-` (dash): it indicates the output of the previous command should read as standard input
+* the symbol `-` (dash): it indicates the output of the previous command should be read as standard input
 * the symbols `&&` (ampersand): it indicates to run a command only if the previous one exited successfully

 ```